 Mary Haven Youth Center

-Supporting life skill programs that help children in the Mary Haven Youth Center develop positive life skills that will aid them as they continue to grow into adulthood.
+Support for life skill programs that help children in the Mary Haven Youth Center develop positive life skills that will aid them as they continue to grow into adulthood.
 Currently the program is focused on healthy cooking and eating.

 Mason Police Programs

-Supporting for the City of Mason Police – Good ticket program.
+Support for the City of Mason Police – Good ticket program.
 This allows the police to have a positive engagement with children in our city, reinforcing positive behaviors observed (like wearing your bike helmet, helping others) that builds relationship with adults and rewards good behavior.

 Mason Public Library

-Supporting for the Mason Public Library Summer Reading Program.
+Support for the Mason Public Library Summer Reading Program.
 Kiwanis was the original sponsor of this program and has been providing financial support for 30 years.
 These funds provide the fun incentive for children to continue reading throughout the summer.

 Safe on Main

-Supporting enrichment programs for children while enrolled in a Safe on Main program for women and families seeking help as they transition from a difficult life.
+Support for enrichment programs for children while enrolled in a Safe on Main program for women and families seeking help as they transition from a difficult life.

 St Susanna Network of Care